dbetchkal/stringtranscribe/README.md

 Throughout this module I use a color scheme that leverages the agreement between the chromatic scale in music and the chromatic color wheel in pigments, both of which have twelve values.
 The module allows for use of either [letter notation](https://en.wikipedia.org/wiki/Letter_notation) or [integer notation](https://en.wikipedia.org/wiki/Pitch_class#Integer_notation), where "C" = 0.

-To maximize contrast in the plots, progressive colors of the chromatic color wheel are assigned to progressive notes of [the circle of 5ths](https://en.wikipedia.org/wiki/Circle_of_fifths) - each representing seven steps of the chromatic scale:
+To maximize contrast in the plots, progressive colors of the chromatic color wheel are assigned to progressive notes of [the circle of 5ths](https://en.wikipedia.org/wiki/Circle_of_fifths) - each representing seven steps of the chromatic scale.
+Note D#/3 (blue-violet) is shown as pink, and G/7 (red-orange) is shown as brown.

 <img src="https://github.com/dbetchkal/stringtranscribe/blob/master/static/ColorNotationWheel_altScheme.png" width="400">